Donal-08/NLP-Final-Project/README.md

 ## Codebase Structure

-The codebase is organized within this archive (22-code.zip) as follows:
+The codebase is organized within this folder (22-code) as follows:

 ├── 22-code.ipynb  # Main Jupyter Notebook with implementation

 ├── experiment_results.csv

 ├── assignment_3_ai_tutors_dataset.json

-└── 22-README.md

 In case you don't want to run the time-consuming 36 experiments present in one of the cells inside, the file "experiment_results.csv" contains the results.
 You can run all the cells below the experimentation cell, which uses loads the results from the file and does the analysis.